ampproject/amphtml/spec/email/amp-email-html.md

 # Supported HTML in AMP for Email

-Note: this list is non-normative and is for reference purposes only.
+Note: This list is non-normative and is for reference purposes only.
 The AMP Validator rules are authoritative on the supported HTML tags and attributes.

 In addition to the [supported AMP components](amp-email-components.md), the following HTML tags are